-NJKiDS (New Jersey Kids Deserve Support) is the computer system where records of child support payments New Jersey are stored.
+NJKiDS (New Jersey Kids Deserve Support) is the computer system where records of child support payments are stored.
 In the event a paying parent neglects to pay child support, the system will automatically initiate action to enforce the order.
 If the non-paying parent has moved outside of the state, the New Jersey Child Support Agency can contact the employer and request wage deductions.
 Alternatively, the receiving parent could file a petition with the out-of-state court to request enforcement.

-Get Assistance from a Bergen County Child Support Attorney
+Get Assistance From a Bergen County Child Support Attorney